Louisiana Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Preparing your vehicle for transit in Louisiana requires a few key steps to protect it during shipping.
-Start by removing any toll transponders like the LA TOLL tag used on Louisiana highways.
-These devices can be damaged or interfere with carrier operations.
+Preparing your vehicle for transit in Louisiana requires a few key steps to protect your car during shipping:

-For more details about preparing your vehicle, see our Vehicle Shipping Tips.
+For more details about vehicle shipping, see our Vehicle Shipping Tips guide.

-Yes, your vehicle is insured when you ship it through us.
-All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of transport.
+Yes, your vehicle is insured when you ship with us.
+Every carrier we work with must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before your shipment begins, we verify that each carrier's insurance is current and valid.

 This means your vehicle is protected throughout the shipping process.
-We take this seriously—it's one of the ways we make sure you get real value when shipping your car.
+We take this seriously—it's one of the ways we make sure you get real value when you ship your car with us.

-Book your pickup at least two to three weeks in advance for the best rates and availability in Louisiana.
-The sooner you schedule, the better—carriers can bundle your shipment with others heading the same direction, which saves everyone money.
+We recommend scheduling your pickup at least two to three weeks in advance for Louisiana shipments.
+This gives carriers time to bundle your vehicle with others heading the same direction, which helps you get the best rate.

-Holiday periods (Thanksgiving, Christmas, New Year's) see increased demand.
-Book 3-4 weeks ahead if you need a pickup during these times.
+Holiday periods (Thanksgiving, Christmas, New Year's) see increased shipping demand across Louisiana.
+Book at least three weeks ahead if you're shipping during these windows.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.